1

 釋之從行,登虎圈。 上問上林尉諸禽獸簿,十餘問,尉左右視,盡不能對。 虎圈嗇夫從旁代尉對上所問禽獸簿甚悉,欲以觀其能口對響應無窮者。 文帝曰:「吏不當若是邪? 尉無賴!」 乃詔釋之拜嗇夫為上林令。 釋之久之前曰:「陛下以絳侯周勃何如人也?」 上曰:「長者也。」 又復問:「東陽侯張相如何如人也?」 上復曰:「長者。」 釋之曰:「夫絳侯、東陽侯稱為長者,此兩人言事曾不能出口,豈斅此嗇夫諜諜利口捷給哉! 且秦以任刀筆之吏,吏爭以亟疾苛察相高,然其敝徒文具耳,無惻隱之實。 以故不聞其過,陵遲而至於二世,天下土崩。 今陛下以嗇夫口辯而超遷之,臣恐天下隨風靡靡,爭為口辯而無其實。 且下之化上疾於景響,舉錯不可不審也。」 文帝曰:「善。」 乃止不拜嗇夫。

 Shizhi accompanied the emperor on an excursion and climbed up to the tiger enclosure.
 The emperor questioned the Shanglin superintendent about the registers of the various birds and beasts, posing more than ten questions.
 The superintendent looked helplessly about but could not answer a single one.
 The bailiff of the tiger enclosure stepped in from the side to answer the emperor's questions about the animal registers in meticulous detail, eager to display his ability to respond without pause to any query.
-Emperor Wen said: "Should an official not be like this?
+Emperor Wen said, "Is this not exactly how an official should be?
 The superintendent is worthless!"
 The emperor then ordered Shizhi to appoint the bailiff as the Magistrate of Shanglin.
-Shizhi had long been thinking and said: "Your Majesty, what kind of person was the Marquis of Jiang, Zhou Bo?"
-The emperor said: "A venerable elder."
-He asked again: "What kind of person was the Marquis of Dongyang, Zhang Xiang?"
-The emperor again said: "A venerable elder."
-Shizhi said: "The Marquis of Jiang and Dongyang are called venerable elders—these two men, when speaking of affairs, could not even get the words out of their mouths.
-How could they be like this bailiff with his glib tongue and quick responses!
+After reflecting for some time, Shizhi stepped forward and asked, "Your Majesty, what sort of man was Zhou Bo, the Marquis of Jiang?"
+The emperor said: "A man of worth."
+He asked again, "And what sort of man was Zhang Xiangru, the Marquis of Dongyang?"
+Again the emperor said, "A worthy man."
+Shizhi said, "The Marquis of Jiang and the Marquis of Dongyang are both called worthy men, yet when they discussed affairs they could scarcely get a word out.
+How could they be anything like this bailiff, with his glib and nimble tongue!
 Moreover, the Qin relied on petty clerks skilled only with brush and blade.
 These officials vied to outdo one another in harsh scrutiny and hasty judgment, yet the result was nothing but empty paperwork, devoid of any genuine compassion.
 Because of this, the throne never learned of its own failings.
 The dynasty declined by degrees until the Second Emperor, when the empire crumbled to dust.
 Now if Your Majesty promotes this bailiff merely for his verbal dexterity, I fear the entire empire will follow the prevailing wind, everyone competing to be glib while neglecting substance.
-Moreover, the lower transforms the upper more urgently than shadow follows form—raises and errors cannot but be carefully examined."
+Moreover, the people below take their cue from above more swiftly than an echo follows a shadow—Your Majesty's every action must be weighed with utmost care."
 Emperor Wen said: "Good."
 He then rescinded the order and did not appoint the bailiff.

 3